Ruthhl3ss/Intune-Goodies/macOS/macOS Security Baselines/Level 2/Scripts/audit full disk access/readme.md

 ## Audit Apps with Full Disk Access

-## NOTE: This only works if you deploy these scripts as a set.
-You will need 2 scripts for this to work:
+## NOTE: You will need 2 scripts for this to work:
 1. **audit_apps_with_FullDiskAccess.sh**
 2. **report_apps_with_FullDiskAccess.sh**